Abrhammmo/solar-challenge-week0/README.md

 * Tools Used: Python libraries (pandas, numpy, matplotlib, seaborn, sweetviz, dataprep.eda), Git/GitHub, and Visual Studio Code.
 * Next Steps: Togo's metrics will be compared with those of Benin and Sierra Leone using a weighted scoring framework to determine overall investment potential.

-***

-Would you like to know more about the weighted scoring framework mentioned in the next steps?